 - Wear warm clothes and be prepared for cold temperatures.

-- Carry a ski pole to help prevent slipping.
+- Carry a ski pole and wear ice cleats to help prevent slipping.